The Hypocrisy of PC Gamers

 Hypocrisy in action

 Users who migrate from gaming consoles to Windows-based PC gaming proudly proclaim that they have ascended when the reality is that they have simply escaped the cluches of one tyrant only to dash into the arms of another.
 It doesn’t matter which form it takes, proprietary games are designed to artificially restrict users, enforce vendor lock-in and hold games hostage in an effort to legitimize otherwise valueless platforms.
-This goal remains unwavering and only the methods involved ever change.
+This goal remains unceasing and only the methods involved ever change.

 The hypocricy escalates to new heights when you begin to scrutinize their arguments.
 “PC can be more graphically powerful” True, but they do not care for the means by which that truth has manifested.
 I suspect that if a hypothetical gaming console were released today which far outpaced the graphical capabilities of today’s gaming computers and came with a wider selection of games, most PC gamers would convert in a heartbeat.
 This is because they are just chasing the end results and will lick any boot necessary to get there no matter how badly their freedoms get trampled.